yellovsky/bit-trove/docs/features/@000-blog-post/@000-blog-post-status.md

 - ✅ Repository interfaces
 - ✅ **NEW**: CreateBlogPostParams interface
 - ✅ **NEW**: createBlogPost method in repository interface
+- ✅ **NEW**: UpdateBlogPostParams interface
+- ✅ **NEW**: updateBlogPost method in repository interface

 **Infrastructure Layer**: `apps/backend/src/modules/blog-posts/infrastructure/`
 - ✅ Prisma repository implementation
 - ✅ Database operations
 - ✅ Query optimization
 - ✅ **NEW**: createBlogPost method implementation with transaction handling
+- ✅ **NEW**: updateBlogPost method implementation with transaction handling and existence checks

 **Application Layer**: `apps/backend/src/modules/blog-posts/application/`
 - ✅ **NEW**: CreateBlogPostUseCase with authorization
+- ✅ **NEW**: UpdateBlogPostUseCase with authorization
-- ✅ **NEW**: Blog post access service with canCreateBlogPost method
+- ✅ **NEW**: Blog post access service with canCreateBlogPost and canUpdateBlogPost methods
 - ✅ **NEW**: Authorization integration with Casbin RBAC

 **Presentation Layer**: `apps/backend/src/modules/blog-posts/presentation/`